mhBrice/thesis/article3/article3.md

 saccharum* recruitment was found to decline (Fig. \ref{fig3.2}).
-@beaudet_effect_2007 suggested that where *F. grandifolia* reproduces predominantly vegetatively, it might maintain a growth advantage over *A. saccharum* under both shade and light conditions.
-In the northern part of its range, *A. saccharum* is increasing, presumably because it is escaping competition by *F. grandifolia*.
+@beaudet_effect_2007 suggested that where *F. grandifolia* reproduces predominantly vegetatively, it might maintain a growth advantage over *A. saccharum* under both shade and light conditions. <!--In the northern part of its range, *A. saccharum* is increasing, presumably because it is escaping competition by *F. grandifolia*.-->

 The basal area of boreal species in the forest plots exerted a large negative effect on the recruitment of all species.
 The cover of boreal trees may be